Jeannie Carson: Acting career

 In 1956, she starred in her own series Hey, Jeannie!, which aired on CBS.
 The series lasted one season before being cancelled in 1957, although six new episodes with a revamped format were broadcast in syndication in 1958 with the title The Jeannie Carson Show, and reruns of Hey, Jeannie! were aired in primetime during the summer of 1960, also under the title The Jeannie Carson Show.
-She appeared as a guest panelist on the February 24, 1957 telecast of What's My Line?.

-In the US Carson guest starred on episodes of Jane Wyman Presents the Fireside Theatre ("A Dangerous Thing"), Wagon Train ("The Annie MacGregor Story" and General Electric Theatre ("Time to Go Now").
-On TV she did versions of Little Women, Berkeley Square, and A Kiss for Cinderella.
+In the U.S., Carson guest-starred on episodes of What's My Line?, Jane Wyman Presents the Fireside Theatre ("A Dangerous Thing"), Wagon Train ("The Annie MacGregor Story" S1 E21 1958) and General Electric Theatre ("Time to Go Now").
+On TV she acted in versions of Little Women, Berkeley Square, and A Kiss for Cinderella.

-In Britain Carson was the female lead in Rockets Galore (1958).

-In 1960 she was in a short lived revival of Finian's Rainbow on Broadway.
-Carson appeared in the film Seven Keys (1961) and on TV starred in versions of Quillow and the Gian, What Every Woman Knows, and The Rivals.
+In Britain, Carson was the female lead in Rockets Galore (1958).
+In 1960 she was in a short-lived revival of Finian's Rainbow on Broadway.
+Carson appeared in the British film Seven Keys (1961) and on TV starred in versions of Quillow and the Gian, What Every Woman Knows, and The Rivals.
 In 1962 she took over the role of Maria in The Sound of Music on Broadway.
 In 1969, she appeared as Marcy Vincente on the soap opera Search for Tomorrow.
 Oscar-winning actress Anne Revere played her mother and Anthony George played her husband.
 In 1970 she was in Blood Red Roses on Broadway.

-Personal life
+Personal life and death

 In 1960, Carson married her second husband, actor Biff McGuire, while both were starring in the Broadway revival of Finian's Rainbow.
+The couple had two children.
 They toured together in 1961 in Camelot, with McGuire as King Arthur and Carson as Guenevere.
 Later, they performed at the Seattle Repertory for fifteen years, often together.

+She became a naturalized United States citizen on 24 May 1965, the day after her 37th birthday.

+Her death on 1 August 2022 at age 94 went unreported but her will completed probate in 2023 in Los Angeles County Superior Court.